FactomProject/anchormaker/Anchormaker Design.md

 Anchormaker Design
 =============

-Anchormaker is a standalone application that is designed to run alongside factomd, factomwallet (?), btcd (?), btcwallet (?) and geth to anchor Factom Directory Blocks into Bitcoin and Ethereum.
+Anchormaker is a standalone application that is designed to run alongside factomd, bitcoind and geth to anchor Factom Directory Blocks into Bitcoin and Ethereum.

 Design questions
 --------